 It’s really just about luck, timing, an iron will, and a willingness to dig.
 I really don’t recommend any specific places.
 Just find a few spots you like that are convenient, go often, and eventually something good might turn up.
-NYC is just not a kind place to the thrifty, I hate to tell you.

 Where is [insert anything I own here] from?